-Author contributions: LMF, NZ, SD contributed to the study design and lab experiments.
-SA, HB & SD performed statistical analyses of data, interpretation of data.
+Author contributions: LMF, NZ, and SD contributed to the study design and lab experiments.
+SA, HB, and SD performed statistical analyses and interpretation of data.
 SA & AM supervised the study and contributed to all parts of the paper.
-LMF wrote the paper and all authors read and approved the final version of the paper.
+LMF wrote the paper; all authors read and approved the final version.